 - Bespoke transition arrangements can be discussed depending on need.

 If your child joins our school during a Key Stage or mid-way through the academic year, systems are in place to aid their transition from their previous school.
-When you visit our school, the Head Teacher, Mrs Vollans, will give you a tour and your child will have opportunities to see their new classroom and meet their teacher.
+When you visit our school, the Head Teacher, Mr. Paley, will give you a tour and your child will have opportunities to see their new classroom and meet their teacher.
 If your child has SEND, our SENCO will liaise with the SENCO from your child’s previous school to ensure that we have the required information to enable us to support your child fully.
 It would be beneficial if you could discuss your child’s needs with us and share any information you have when you visit.

 How we support children/young people with SEN moving between classes in our school

-At St. Michael’s C of E Primary, we work closely within each milestone so children become familiar with each staff team Transition from each year group is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation.
+At St. Michael’s C of E Primary, we work closely so children become familiar with all staff.
+Transition from each year group is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation.
 Transition visits take place during the Summer Term and additional visits and enhanced transition arrangements are put in place for children with additional needs.
 In addition to this, staff meet to share information and for those children who require provision that is additional to or different from quality first teaching we make additional arrangements to support these children through the transition.
 This can include spending additional time in their new classroom, visiting their new classroom with their current member of support staff, beginning transition arrangements earlier in the summer term or photographs of their new classroom to take home and talk about with parents and carers during the summer holidays.
 The support provided is tailored to the needs of individual children and will be discussed with parents and carers and the child.

 How we support children/young people with SEN leaving our school